FranciscoG/boilerplate/src/js/modules/validate/readme.md

   classname: "js-validate",         // this is optional, it will default to "js-validate" if not set
   error: function($elem){},         // run this function on each error, handle your UI here.
   success: function($elem){},       // run this function on each success, handle your UI here
-  complete: function(){},           // runs this function only once at the very end
+  complete: function(errors){},     // runs this function only once at the very end, errors parameter will be the number of errors
   debug: true or false              // adds more detailed info to console.log });
 ```